Julie Denslow: Gap Partitioning among Tropical Rainforest Trees

 Her long career as a scientist and educator allowed her to publish many papers, with the journal Biotropica containing 11 of her works.
 These 11 papers alone have been cited widely by other researchers, with over 700 citations in other papers.
 Her paper "Gap Partitioning among Tropical Rainforest Trees" alone accounts for a large percentage of these, and had been cited over 450 times as of 2016—making it the most cited paper in Biotropica's history.
 However, her paper on gap partitioning among tropical rainforest trees is her most notable contribution to the field of tropical ecology.
 It was published in 1980 in the journal Biotropica.
 This study focused on the gaps created in tropical rainforests when trees fall, and sought to answer how so many different species of trees can have reproductive success within these gaps.
 Denslow considered that depending on the severity of the tree fall, the gaps would be made larger or smaller.
 She suggested that rainforest trees adapted strategies to improve reproductive success by evolving specific traits that increase the rate of seedling success and recruitment in tree fall gaps of certain size ranges—some species may exploit smaller gaps, while others may exploit larger gaps.
 The size of the gaps affects many other factors in seedling success, such as the amount of light, humidity, and temperature.
+To test this, Denslow and her team planted seven species of shrubs around a forested area experiencing tree gaps in Costa Rica to test their growth rates.
 This 'partitioning' of the tree fall clearings encourages diversity and coexistence of rainforest tree species, because each species is best adapted to a specific microclimate.